liamtabib/dagens-nyheter-research/readme.md

+# Dagens Nyheter

-The curation and analysis of Dagens Nyheter corpus:
+The curation and analysis of Dagens Nyheter corpus

+### scripts/

-/scripts: Scripts to download and segment the raw json files into xhtml download_dn.py: this script searches inside kblab betalab API and downloads all files associated with all available utgåvor. process_to_epub.py: this script processes the downloaded files and returns epubs.
+Scripts to download json files segment various sections into xml-standard EPUB.

+* `download_dn.py`: this script searches inside the Kblab API and fetches all dn-files associated with a specified time period.
-/quality-control: Annotation of gold standard set for quality-control of segmentation of articles

-/topic-modelling: performs topic model on articles
+* `process_to_epub.py`: this script segments and processes the files and outputs Epub files.

+### quality-control/

+This directory contains the quality control of two dimensions within the curation of the corpus: namely the quality of the segmentation of articles in dagens-nyheter, found inside `article-segmentation/` and that of the OCR quality, found inside `ocr-estimation/`.

+### topic-modelling/

+This directory contains the scripts to run a full topic modelling pipeline with Latent Dirichlet Allocation (LDA) on processed dagens nyheter corpus.